18 clinics across the UK

 The help you understand your potential results our specialist breast surgeons will be happy to assess you and discuss what results you can look to achieve

-Breast implant repalcement surgery carries the same risks as breast enlargement surgery.
+Breast Implant Replacement surgery carries the same risks as Breast Enlargement surgery.
 The main risks are

-- Casular contracture is the most common complication following breast implant surgery and is one of the most common reasons for the need to re-operate.
+- Capsular Contracture is the most common complication following Breast Implant surgery and is one of the most common reasons to re-operate.
 Following surgery, the body forms a protective capsule of fibrous scar tissue around the implant, which it recognises as a foreign object.
 This tissue capsule is usually soft or slightly firm and not noticeable, it helps to keep the implant in place.
 In some women however, a tissue capsule forms that is unusually hard and dense.
-The capsule tightens around and squeezes the implant, this condition is called capsular contracture.
-Mentor has developed a process to reduce the risk of capsular contracture.
+The capsule tightens around and squeezes the implant, this condition is called Capsular Contracture.
+Mentor has developed a process to reduce the risk of Capsular Contracture.
 The implant shell is vulcanised, which means no glue or adhesive is used to make the implant.
 As there is no seal on the implant so the risk of rupture and capsular contracture is significantly reduced, and this process is so successful it's been patented!

 - Illness refers to a range of systemic symptoms reported by some breast implant patients.
 Manufacturers track and monitor the systemic symptoms reported to them and report them to the proper regulatory authorities.
 Whilst the current body of scientific evidence does not support claims that breast implants cause systemic illness, the FDA, in partnership with industry and medical and plastic surgery societies, is taking steps to better characterise the set of conditions and its risk factors and researchers are working to understand the origins of the symptoms.

-- Rupture is most commonl caused by trauma to the chest, for example from a car accident or a needle puncture during a biopsy; human error during surgery, which a n experienced surgeon will identify and replace or through implant defect.
-Our Mentor breast implants are both FDA approved and CE marked, and have over 20 years of clinical data demonstrating their safety.
-Mentor is the only implant manufacturer that has an automated machine to dip the shell to ensure shell thickness is consistent for all three layers and human error removed.
+- Rupture is most commonly caused by trauma to the chest, for example from a car accident or a needle puncture during a biopsy; a human error during surgery.
+The experienced surgeon will identify and replace or remove the defective implant.
+Our Mentor Breast Implants® are both FDA approved and CE marked, and have over 20 years of clinical data demonstrating their safety.
+Mentor is the only implant manufacturer that used an automated machine to dip the implant shell to ensure shell thickness is consistent for all three layers and human error removed.

 If you have any questions or concerns please speak to a member of our team at your earliest convenience.

-If you are looking to address ruptured implants or implants that have developed capsular contracture then we would advise that you see your original breast surgeon.
+If you are looking to address ruptured implants or implants that have developed Capsular Contracture then usually the doctor you see will be your original breast surgeon.

-If you are having revision surgery not longer after your initial breast enlargement procedure we recommend that you at least talk to your original surgeon in the first instance and try to obtain details such as the size and type of your current implants.
+If you are having a revision surgery not long after your initial Breast Enlargement procedure, we recommend that you at talk to your original surgeon, before going with another surgeon who will perform the procedure.
+If you want to change your surgeon, try to obtain details such as the size and type of your current implants.